 - 7.4.1 Decontamination and dismantling activities describe the removal of all equipment used in the tritium gas fill process.
 Decontamination processes will be carried out on all equipment that can be easily decontaminated to approved clearance levels.
 Equipment that cannot be decontaminated to meet regulatory limits will be dismantled, packaged and shipped to a licensed waste management facility.
 These activities will be carried out in Zones 2 and 3. - 7.4.2 Decommissioning of the outside wells involves the removal of the well casings by a qualified third-party contractor.
 Air handling units will be decommissioned only once all facility work packages have been completed. - 7.4.3 Soil assessments will be conducted as part of the final clearance survey.
-See typical results obtained in the past in Appendix C, and note that all results are below the Unconditional Clearance Level of 100 Bq/g. - 7.4.4 Radioactive waste shall be packaged and prepared for transport in accordance with applicable regulations.
-All radioactive waste will be shipped to a licensed waste management facility. - 7.4.5 Final clearance surveys shall be completed to verify that clearance levels proposed in the DDP have been satisfied.
-The Multi-Agency Radiation Site Survey and Investigation Manual (MARSSIM)^[23] methodology will be implemented for facility final clearance surveys. - 7.4.6 Complete and submit the Decommissioning Final Report, documenting all activities, radiological conditions, waste volumes and final status for submission to CNSC.
+Historical soil sampling results near the facility have consistently measured below the unconditional clearance level of 100 Bq/g.
+Additional information on tritium concentrations in soil near the facility can be found in the SRBT ERA^[28]. - 7.4.4 Radioactive waste shall be packaged and prepared for transport in accordance with applicable regulations.
+All radioactive waste will be shipped to a licensed waste management facility.

+- 7.4.5 Final clearance surveys shall be completed to verify that clearance levels proposed in the DDP have been satisfied.
+The MARSSIM^[30] methodology will be implemented for facility final clearance surveys. - 7.4.6 Complete and submit the Decommissioning Final Report, documenting all activities, radiological conditions, waste volumes and final status for submission to CNSC.